EXCLUSIVE-Japan businessman paid $8.2 mln by Tokyo Olympics bid lobbied figure at center of French corruption probe

 Asked how he used the payments he received from the Tokyo bid committee, Takahashi said he was under no obligation to detail what he did with the money.
 "One day before I die, I will tell you," he said.
 The Kano institute headed by Mori, which received $1.3 million from Tokyo's bid committee, was named after a judo master who spearheaded the ultimately scrapped effort to bring the 1940 Olympics to Tokyo.
 It has one staff member, Tamie Ohashi.

 Japan's Deputy Chief Cabinet Secretary, Akihiro Nishimura, said the government could not answer questions about the bid committee's activities.
-He said questions about payments to Takahashi and the Kano institute should be directed to the JOC and the Tokyo metropolitan government because they mainly led the effort.
-The Tokyo Metropolitan government did not immediately respond to a request for comment.
+He said questions about payments to Takahashi and the Kano institute should be directed to the JOC and the Tokyo metropolitan government, because they mainly led the effort.
+A Tokyo metropolitan government official said Tokyo and the bid committee had separate roles during the Olympic bid and since lobbying was handled by the bid committee, the metropolitan government was not familiar with these activities.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)